 - As a clarification, “hard polytheism”, which is the belief in separate, distinct gods, does not satisfy the Euthyphro Dilemma.
 “Soft Polytheism” which will be discussed in a subsequent footnote is still a possibility. ↩

-- From scripture, this is not hard to argue as Jesus himself says that all of the commandments are based on loving God and loving others (see Matthew 22:35-40). ↩
+- From scripture, this is not hard to argue as Jesus says all the commandments are based on loving God and loving others (see Matthew 22:35-40). ↩

 - But I love my chair. ↩